Serko turns the tables and buys US software company

 Serko has around 170 today, spread been offices in New Zealand (home to around 90), Australia, China, India and the US.

-The deal is not due to be completed until June next year (the end of Serko's financial year).

-Once it is wrapped up, it will $2.5m to $3.5m to annual revenue, Serko says.
-The company won't impact on earnings impact until May.
+Serko says the acquisition will add $2.5m to $3.5m to annual revenue.
+It won't comment on earnings impact until May.

 The exact terms of the agreement are confidential, but Serko says the US$2.5 million will be fully paid ordinary shares, with 50% of the stock issued at completion (573,922 shares issued at $3.30 - a premium to Serko's Wednesday close of $2.68).